truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 The owner user and group should remain set to either **root** or the admin account with full privileges.

-Add ACE items for other users, groups, directories, or other options to grant access permissions the dataset.
+Add ACE items for other users, groups, directories, or other options to grant access permissions to the dataset.
 Click in the **Who** field and select the item (like **User** or **Group**) and to display the **User** or **Group** fields where you select the user or group accounts.

 ## Viewing Permissions
 Basic ACL permissions are viewable and configurable from the **Datasets** screen.
-Select a dataset, scroll down to the **Permissions** widget to view owner and individual ACL entry permissions.
+Select a dataset, then scroll down to the **Permissions** widget to view owner and individual ACL entry permissions.

-To view the **Edit ACL** screen, either select the dataset then click **Edit** on the **Permissions** widget or go to **Sharing**, click on the share widget header to open the list of shares.
-Select the share, then click on the options icon and select **Edit Filesystem ACL**.
+To view the **Edit ACL** screen, either select the dataset and click **Edit** on the **Permissions** widget or go to **Sharing** and click on the share widget header to open the list of shares.
+Select the share, then click the options icon and select **Edit Filesystem ACL**.

 {{< trueimage src="/images/SCALE/Datasets/ViewRootDatasetPermissionsWidget.png" alt="View Root Dataset Permissions" id="View Root Dataset Permissions" >}}